MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-get-started.md

     Need help with developing your apps?
 There is a community of [ISV Development Centers](https://partner.microsoft.com/isv-resource-hub/development-centers) specialized in [!INCLUDE [prodshort](../includes/prodshort.md)] ready to engage with you

-## Step 6: Set up Azure DevOps for your development processes
+### Set up Azure DevOps for your development processes

 Optionally, use the CI/CD workshop document at [https://aka.ms/cicdhol](https://aka.ms/cicdhol) if you want to do it yourself, or choose between vendors offering tools or services around DevOps.

 Talk to one of the [ISV Development Centers](https://partner.microsoft.com/isv-resource-hub/development-centers) for guidance.

-## Step 7: Publish your app on Microsoft AppSource
+## Step 6: Publish your app on Microsoft AppSource

 Once your app is ready for submission, you can list your app on Microsoft AppSource by submitting it in [Partner Center](https://partner.microsoft.com/dashboard/commercial-marketplace/overview).
-This article describes [how to create a new [!INCLUDE [prodshort](../includes/prodshort.md)] offering](/azure/marketplace/partner-center-portal/create-new-business-central-offer).
+For more information, see [Create a Dynamics 365 Business Central offer](/azure/marketplace/partner-center-portal/create-new-business-central-offer).

-Before you submit it is advised to review the [Technical validation checklist](/dynamics365/business-central/dev-itpro/developer/devenv-checklist-submission) and [marketing validation checklist](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-checklist-marketing) which lists all requirements that you **must meet before submitting** an app for validation.
+Before you submit it is advised to review the [technical validation checklist](/dynamics365/business-central/dev-itpro/developer/devenv-checklist-submission) and [marketing validation checklist](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-checklist-marketing) which lists all requirements that you **must meet before submitting** an app for validation.
 If you do not meet these mandatory requirements, your extension will fail validation

 ## See also